yogeshlonkar/wait-for-jobs/README.md

 # Wait for jobs [![Build & Tests](https://github.com/yogeshlonkar/wait-for-jobs/actions/workflows/on-push.yaml/badge.svg)](https://github.com/yogeshlonkar/wait-for-jobs/actions/workflows/on-push.yaml)

-Wait for the specified jobs in the same run to be complete successfully before proceeding, helpful to prestart the job.
-This action is beneficial when dependee job has steps that can run/ finish before the dependencies are completed.
+Currently GitHub Actions doesn't have a native way (`needs`) to wait for jobs in a step.
+This action allows to wait for the specified jobs in the same run to be complete successfully before proceeding.
+Such a behavior is beneficial when dependee job has steps that can run/ finish before the job dependencies are completed or out from them is actually required.

 [**Without wait-for-jobs**][without-wait-for-jobs-run]